top of page

 Antenna Testing in the Far Field

-Also you need to understand Traveling Wave Antennas, some programs will not model them correctly.
+Also you need to understand Traveling Wave Antennas, like the Rhombic, some programs will not model them correctly.

 Explained